How to integrate your workflows with Jira using codemagic.yaml

 Clone the Jira integration starter project from the Codemagic GitHub page.

 You will need access to a Jira account and can sign up for free.

 Create a Jira API Token once you have access to Jira.

 Add the codemagic.yaml to your project

 Copy the codemagic.yaml from the starter project into the root of your repository.
-Update the environment variables as indicated and use the documentation links where required for the values related to building your app, code signing and app publishing.
+Then, update the environment variables as indicated and use the documentation links, where required, for the values related to building your app, code signing, and app publishing.

 Update the Jira environment variables